tinic/NitrogenGenerator/README.md

 - idle time should not consume any power
 - using readily available and servicable components
 - easy maintainablity overall
-- reasonanle N2 output for the application
+- reasonanble N2 output for the application
 - portability of the equipment
 - making use of equipment home brewers have already